hirak99/yabsnap/README.md

 Just running it will not carry out any changes, it will only display a script on the console. \
-The script must be stored and executed to perform the rollback.
+The script must be stored and executed to perform the rollback operation.

 # FAQ